yiisoft/docs/guide/en/tutorial/using-yii-with-roadrunner.md

 # Using Yii with RoadRunner

 [RoadRunner](https://roadrunner.dev/) is a Golang-powered application server that integrates well with PHP.
 It runs it as workers and each worker may handle multiple requests.
-Such operation mode is often called [event loop](using-with-event-loop.md) and allows not to re-initialize framework for each request that improves performance significantly.
+Such an operation mode is often called [event loop](using-with-event-loop.md) and allows not to re-initialize a framework for each request that improves performance significantly.

 ## Installation

-RoadRunner works on Linux, MacOS and Windows.
-The best way to install it is to use Composer:
+RoadRunner works on Linux, macOS and Windows.
+The best way to install it is to use a Composer:

 ```
 composer require yiisoft/yii-runner-roadrunner